KohoVolit/api.parldata.eu/README.rst

 The default format of the response is JSON as specified in Popolo.
 You can request XML by sending *Accept: application/xml* in request header, nevertheless Popolo does not define serialization of the data to XML.

 Historical changes in the data are tracked by the API.
-Former values of the properties are stored in the field *changes* unless there is a dedicated field for former values of a particular field defined by Popolo (e.g. *other_names* for people and organizations or *other_labels* for posts).
+Former values of the properties are stored in the *changes* property.

 -------------
 Client module